Battlefield Earth (film): Pre-production

 Travolta and his manager, Jonathan Krane, took the lead in hiring the on-set personnel.
 They initially approached Quentin Tarantino to direct the film.
-When Tarantino declined, Roger Christian, a protégé of George Lucas, was recruited as the director on the advice of Lucas.
+When Tarantino declined, Roger Christian, a protégé of George Lucas, was recruited as the director, on the advice of Lucas.
 Christian had most recently been the second unit director on Lucas' Star Wars: Episode I – The Phantom Menace.
 Patrick Tatopoulos was signed to develop the production design and costumes, including the design of the alien Psychlos, and Czech composer Elia Cmiral was signed to provide the film's score.
 Travolta and Krane also signed cinematographer Giles Nuttgens and most of the principal actors.
-Corey Mandell signed on to write the script for the film, which had previously gone through 10 revisions.
-Mandell stated in an interview, "I am not a Scientologist ...
+Corey Mandell signed on to write the script for the film, which had gone through 10 revisions.
+Mandell said in an interview, "I am not a Scientologist ...
 I came on board because John asked me to read the book and said, 'It's not a religious book.
 It's a science-fiction story.
-There's nothing sacred about the story, nothing of the religious philosophy.
+There's nothing sacred about the story, nothing of the religious philosophy.'
 I was given this to read purely as science fiction – to see whether it was intriguing as a movie.
 And it was."
+Mandell's agents and managers warned him on taking on the project.